-An exchange programme was introduced in the year 2000–01, through the Linnaeus-Palme Foundation International Students and Teachers Exchange Program, between Karolinska Institutet Medical University; Aga Khan University (AKU), Karachi, Pakistan (AKU); and Thiruvananthapuram Medical College (TMC), Kerala, India.
+An exchange programme was introduced in the year 2000–01, through the Linnaeus-Palme Foundation International Students and Teachers Exchange Program, between Karolinska Institutet Medical University; Aga Khan University (AKU), Karachi, Pakistan (AKU); Thiruvananthapuram Medical College (TMC), Kerala, India.
 For 2015-16 Tata institute of Social Sciences, Mumbai, India, is part of the Linnaeus Palme exchange programs at Karolinska Institutet.
 The project has received continued funding for 2015-16 with SEK 177 631.
 More information about South Asia related Linnaeus Palme programme grants for 2015-16.

 The programmes includes both undergraduates and teachers in the medical field, as well as students and teachers in the field of nursing and midwifery.
 Official exchange programs has been established for the Study programme in Medicine ("Läkarprogrammet") and Nursing ("Sjuksköterskeprogrammet") in Pakistan and in India for the study programmes in Medicine and in Midwifery, ("Barnmorskeprogrammet").
 Exchange regularly takes place, even in times of political turmoil in the region.

 The collaboration between KI and TMC was further stabilised after a meeting between representatives of KI and the Chief Minister of Kerala was held in November 2004.
 It was then proposed that KI doctors should be sent for clinical courses/workshops and carry out the clinical part of KI’s postgraduate courses in TMC.
 A new International Office in TMC coordinates these activities as a single window clearance system.